WHITE-HAT786/INSTAGRAM-TOOLKIT/README.md

 ## ABOUT TOOL :

-PUBG-PHISING IS A PHISING TOOL WICH IS USED TO PHISH A PUBG ACCOUNT OF YOUR VICTIM.
+INSTAGRAM-TOOLKIT IS TOOL WHICH HELP TO MAINTAIN YOUR INSTAGRAM ACCOUNT.
+WITH THIS TOOL YOU CAN TOO MANY.
+THE FEATURE OF THIS TOOL IS GIVE BELOW IN FEATURE SECTION.
 This tool works on both rooted Android device and Non-rooted Android device.

 ## AVAILABLE ON :